Skip to main content

 What it is

-Stable AMM is a specialized variant of the Raydium AMM designed for pairs with known, well-behaved price relationships — primarily stablecoin–stablecoin pairs (USDC-USDT, USDH-USDC) and collateralized-token pairs.
-Instead of a constant-product curve, it uses a lookup table of (x, y, price) tuples that the pool admin populates via InitModelData and UpdateModelData instructions.
-Price discovery happens through interpolation within the table, producing lower slippage for small swaps while remaining composable with OpenBook.
-Stable AMM shares the same pool/OpenBook architecture as AMM v4: same MonitorStep logic, same Fees structure, same fee model.
-The difference is purely the pricing curve: instead of x·y=k, you interpolate a pre-populated model.
+Stable AMM is a standalone Raydium program (its own deployment — not a mode of the AMM v4 program) designed for pairs with known, well-behaved price relationships — primarily stablecoin–stablecoin pairs (USDC-USDT, USDH-USDC) and collateralized-token pairs.
+Instead of a constant-product curve, it uses a lookup table of (x, y, price) tuples baked into each pool’s ModelDataInfo account.
+Price discovery happens through interpolation within the table, producing lower slippage for small swaps.
+It is a pure AMM: all liquidity sits in the pool’s own vaults.
+An early-life OpenBook market-making path has been dormant for years, and the 2026-06-22 upgrade removed the leftover market code.
+It shares the same Fees structure and fee model as AMM v4; the difference is purely the pricing curve — instead of x·y=k, you interpolate a pre-populated model.
 Program ID: see reference/program-addresses.
 Token-2022: not supported.
 Classic SPL tokens only.
 Liquidity: thin.
 Most user-facing integrations reach Stable pools through the AMM Routing program for best-price routing across all Raydium AMMs.
 The SDK also supports Stable pools directly: pools surface as version: 5 (pooltype: "StablePool") on ApiV3PoolInfoStandardItem, and the standard LiquidityModule (addLiquidity / removeLiquidity / swap) auto-detects v5 and emits the right instructions — see Code demos.

 Chapter contents